granthbr/docker-anypoint-studio/README.md

 #### Pre-requisites

 1. XQuartz -- Install XQuartz.
-Easiest to install with homebrew: brew cask install xquartz
-2. Assign IP address or hostname to xquartz :
+Easiest to install with homebrew: brew cask install xquartz 2.There are a couple of methods to start the X11 engine with quartz.
+If there is an error running studio such as "AnypointStudio: Cannot open display", try to use each one of the below commands and attempt to run studio again.Assign IP address or hostname to xquartz :
    This: DISPLAY_MAC=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')
    or this: DISPLAY_MAC=`ifconfig en0 | grep "inet " | cut -d " " -f2`:0
    or this: DISPLAY_MAC=`hostname`